LTX

 -

-Strategic Vision & Planning: Leadership communicates a consistent direction around open‑weights video models, enterprise‑ready infrastructure, and a three‑part product suite (Models, API, Studio).
-Org moves and a dated roadmap indicate who they serve, how, and near‑term milestones.
+Strategic Vision & Planning: Feedback suggests leadership consistently communicates a clear direction centered on open-weights video models, enterprise-ready infrastructure, and a defined three-part product suite (Models, API, Studio).
+Announcements and product releases like LTX-2 open weights and LTX Desktop align with the stated strategy, indicating coherent planning.

 -